 Or, if you find some useful real estate articles to share, give the author a shout-out.
 You never know what could come of it.

-20) Facebook post ideas for real estate agents: Mix it up
+22. Facebook post ideas for real estate agents: Post weekly series

 17 Facebook post ideas for small businesses